“To eat is a necessity, but to eat intelligently is an art” – La Rochefoucauld

 - Eat only when you’re hungry, go slow and stop before you feel too full.
 Nutritionists say it takes 20 minutes for your brain to register that the stomach is full.

-All this being said, we should realise that eating right is a priority and we are doing it for our own health and not for anybody else.
+All this being said, we should realize that eating right is a priority and we are doing it for our own health and not for anybody else.
 Let’s build a friendly relationship with food that lasts a lifetime!

 What’s your relationship with food and how do you feel about it?
 I would love to hear from you.